Continue with Facebook

 Symptoms related to ATTR-PN are usually vague, meaning they could be signs of something other than the disease.
 This can contribute to delays in diagnosis, as can a lack of awareness of the condition itself.

-If neither of these steps rules out ATTR-PN, a doctor — generally a neurologist — will perform further tests to confirm the diagnosis.
+If ATTR-PN is still suspected after the history and exam, a doctor — usually a neurologist — may order further tests to confirm the diagnosis.
+These tests may include:

-Diagnosing ATTR-PN often requires collaboration between neurologists, cardiologists, and geneticists.
-ATTR-PN can affect multiple systems in the body, monitoring spread to organs such as the heart, kidneys, and eyes is also important.
+Diagnosing ATTR-PN often requires collaboration between specialists — typically neurologists, cardiologists, and geneticists.
+Because ATTR-PN can affect multiple systems in the body, it’s also important to monitor whether it has spread to organs like the heart, kidneys, or eyes.

-Detecting and treating ATTR-PN early is critical to preventing organ damage, which could be permanent.
+Detecting and treating ATTR-PN early is critical to helping prevent organ damage, which can be serious and sometimes permanent.

-Researchers have also developed new drugs to treat the disease that don’t require a major surgical procedure.
-These medications focus on preventing or slowing down disease progression.
-That means stopping amyloid fibrils from forming or collecting around the peripheral nerves.
+Researchers have also developed drugs to treat the disease that don’t require a major surgical procedure.
+These new medications focus on preventing or slowing disease progression.
+That means they stop amyloid fibrils from forming or collecting around the peripheral nerves.

 Some medications have been approved by the U.S. Food and Drug Administration (FDA) to treat ATTR-PN.
-Others are used off-label, meaning they’re approved for a different condition but have been shown to be effective for ATTR-PN.
+Others are used off-label — they’re approved for a different condition but have been shown to be effective for ATTR-PN.

 FDA-approved drugs for ATTR-PN include:

 These drugs are known as gene silencers.
-They recognize and block the instructions for making TTR proteins — as a result, your cells no longer make them.
+They recognize and block the instructions for making TTR proteins.

 Examples of off-label treatments include: